Best touchscreen laptops 2024

 We put each laptop through extensive benchmark testing—both synthetic and real-world—before we send it to our reviewers.
 We evaluate each aspect of the laptop, including its performance, battery life, display, speakers, and heat management.

-In our benchmark testing, we use a Klein K10 colorimeter to detect the laptop's display's brightness and DCI-P3 color gamut.
-For performance testing, we run the laptop through a gauntlet of benchmarks, including Geekbench 5 and 6 and 3DMark professional graphics tests.
+For synthetic performance, we run the laptop through a gauntlet of benchmarks, including Geekbench 6 and 3DMark professional graphics tests.

-To determine real-world performance, we task the laptop to convert a 4K video to 1080p resolution and duplicate a 4.97GB multimedia file.
-Our real-world graphics test is Sid Meier's Civilization 6 Gathering Storm benchmark with medium settings at 1080p resolution.
+To determine real-world performance, we convert a 4K video to 1080p resolution and duplicate a 4.97GB multimedia file.
+We run the Sid Meier's Civilization 6 Gathering Storm benchmark with medium settings at 1080p resolution to test graphics and also run heat tests by playing a 15-minute full-screen video and measuring the surface temperature of different areas on the laptop.

-We also run heat tests by playing a 15-minute full-screen video and measuring temperatures in different areas of the laptop.
-Last but not least, our battery test consists of continuous web surfing over wifi at 150 nits of brightness.
-For MacBooks and premium Windows 11 laptops, a runtime of over 9 hours is considered a good result, whereas gaming laptops and workstations that can stay powered for longer than five hours deserve praise.
+To test the battery, we set the display to 150 nits of brightness and continuously web surf to test the battery.
+For MacBooks and premium Windows 11 laptops, a runtime of over nine hours is considered a good result, whereas gaming laptops and workstations that can stay powered for longer than five hours deserve praise.

 These tests are complemented by extensive hands-on testing from our reviewers, who critique everything from the laptop's materials to the feel of its touchpad.